krootee/Ghost/README.md

 - [ ] Use resistor array for IR sensor resistors
 - [ ] Add 6 pin header for FTDI Basic, for programming ESP8266
 - [ ] Change the Q1 transistor schematic component to use Q_NPN_BEC
+- [ ] Fix missing trace between R7 and D3(red)
-- [ ] Move LEDs to a more visible place
+- [ ] Move LEDs to a more visible place.
+They are under Teensy USB now.

 #### Car
 - [ ] Change the steering servo